 Goal Four: (Years 3&4) To implement arts based units in grades ten, eleven and twelve humanities classes that combine performing arts elements that help enrich understanding of text and/or topics in English Language Arts and social studies topics.

-Goal One: Prior to ETA partnership, many PPAS students in the drama and musical theater programs did not participate in a performance event open to their families and the public in their entire four years of school.
-They wanted all students to have an opportunity to perform.
-Learning dramatic theatrical and singing skills in the classroom remained the priority, but specific performance targets increase the motivation of the students.
-For students there is a degree of credibility linked to performance.
-Such credibility enhances their overall connection to the essential skill-building work of the classrooms.
-The goal was to produce performances open to the public for each of the four levels in the drama and musical theater program.
-The performances were integrated into the curriculum as a required activity at each level.
-ETA support was used to hire the necessary production support (directors, stage managers, technicians, etc.) needed to mount an increased number of performances in a year while the budget was reorganized and additional partner organization structure was solidified.
-This goal was completed and exceeded by the end of Year Two
+Goal One: In order to provide performance opportunities to all students, performances open to the public for each of the four levels in the drama and musical theater program are integrated into the curriculum as a required activity at each level.
+ETA support is used to hire the necessary production support (directors, stage managers, technicians, etc.) to mount an increased number of performances in a year while the budget is reorganized and additional partner organization structure is solidified.

-Goal Two: This work was intended to identify common school-wide standards across the majors and modify assessments so that these common standards are reflected in progress reports and report cards.
-This modification was designed to enrich the whole-community environment and promote better communication and shared learning experiences across arts disciplines and academics.
-The common standards were in the area of professionalism and character.
-ETA Support was used to pay for professional development from professionals in a variety of arts disciplines around assessment practices and non-cognitive skills in the different disciplines.
-This work is on-going, but the ETA funded portion of it was completed by the end of Year Two.
+Goal Two: The school identifies common school-wide standards across the majors and modifies assessments so that these common standards are reflected in progress reports and report cards.
+This modification is designed to enrich the whole-community environment and promote better communication and shared learning experiences across arts disciplines and academics.
+The common standards are in the areas of professionalism and character.
+ETA support is used to pay for professional development from professionals in a variety of arts disciplines around assessment practices and non-cognitive skills in the different disciplines.

 Goal Three: Once Goal One was completed and the school was able to absorb the cost of providing a performance opportunity for every student at least once a year, PPAS adopted Goal Three to develop the capacity to assure that the productions are of high quality.
 They identified two areas that were important regarding the quality of the productions available to all students: the ability for staff and selected students to provide expert support in their use and direction of the technical aspects of the theater spaces and the professional usefulness of its performance spaces and scene shop .
 This required additional staff and selected students to be trained in the areas of sound, lighting, set building/design, and costuming.
 ETA also supported the purchase of tools and equipment to build out the theater scene shop.